Our 10 Favourite things to do in autumn in Cornwall

 Cornish Winter Warmer

 Does the weather even matter when you’re wrapped up warm inside?
-Sinking into our deep-set lounge sofas with a steaming mulled wine or cider in hand, the cold will be the last thing on your mind.
+Sinking into our deep-set lounge sofas with a steaming hot chocolate in hand, the cold will be the last thing on your mind.

 Similar Posts